Battle of Visayas: Seizure of Negros

 The sudden seizure of the Bago river bridge easily allowed the 185th Infantry Regiment to land at Pulupandan unopposed, then they advanced rapidly, seizing seven more bridges in turn, and finally captured Bacolod the next day 30 March, mostly because the Japanese did not contest the beach landings; with the use of artillery, they could have inflicted numerous casualties.
 The 40th Division pushed farther inland and toward Talisay, where Japanese forces tried to disrupt its advance with delaying actions, but the Americans simply overwhelmed these, and on 2 April, the coastal plain of Negros was in Allied hands.

 On 9 April, all three regiments of the 40th Division pushed east into the rugged, mountainous interior of the island.
 The Japanese resisted stubbornly, aided by booby-trapped terrain, defended their fortified positions by day, and conducted harassing attacks at night.
 Soon, the 40th Division started using small infiltrating units to creep past tank traps and minefields, then scrambled uphill across open fields of fire to attack Japanese positions.
-On 23 May, at Hacienda San Jose, San Carlos, Medal of Honor awardee, Staff Sgt.
-John C. Sjogren of Company I, 160th Infantry, led one such attack on a ridgetop entrenchment, and despite being wounded by gunfire, had accounted for some forty-three Japanese casualties, destroyed nine pillboxes, as he cleared the way for his comrades to follow.
+On 23 May, at Hacienda San Jose, San Carlos, Medal of Honor awardee, Staff Sergeant John C. Sjogren of Company I, 160th Infantry, led one such attack on a ridgetop entrenchment, and despite being wounded by gunfire, had accounted for some forty-three Japanese casualties, destroyed nine pillboxes, as he cleared the way for his comrades to follow.
 Sjorgen's unit, Company I, subsequently received a Presidential Unit Citation for its heroic action.

 By 4 June, the Japanese began a general withdrawal, retreating further into the unexplored mountains of Negros.
 Eight weeks later, the 40th Division overcame these final defenses and scattered the rest of the Japanese into the jungle.

 Operation VICTOR II

 About a week into the Panay and northwestern Negros operations, Operation VICTOR II, the seizure of Cebu, Bohol, and southeastern Negros, was underway.
-The Americal Division under Maj.
-Gen. William Howard Arnold was tasked by Gen. Eichelberger for the operation.
-Some 14,500 Japanese troops held Cebu, but 2,000 Japanese soldiers under Maj.
-Gen. Takeo Manjome were contained in northern Cebu by about 8,500 guerrillas under Lt.
-Col. James M. Cushing.
+The Americal Division under Major General William Howard Arnold was tasked by General Eichelberger for the operation.
+Some 14,500 Japanese troops held Cebu, but 2,000 Japanese soldiers under Major General Takeo Manjome were contained in northern Cebu by about 8,500 guerrillas under Lieutenant Colonel James M. Cushing.
 One-third of the Japanese forces in Cebu were combat-ready, with an extensive network of formidable defensive positions around the city.